Primary Navigation Mobile

 There are a lot of rules and regulations that drivers must adhere to when towing any type of trailer.

-Do I need a driving license to tow?
+Do I need a specific driving licence to tow?

-But now the specific licensing requirements have been removed, all UK driving license holders are allowed to tow.
-Even if your license photocard doesn’t show the BE category – it’ll be added the next time you update or renew your card.
+But now the specific licensing requirements have been removed, all UK driving licence holders are allowed to tow.
+Even if your licence photocard doesn’t show the BE category – it’ll be added the next time you update or renew your card.
 There are, however, a couple of restrictions still in place:

 • Drivers who passed their test after 1 January 1997 are restricted to driving vehicles that weigh no more than 3,500 kg, and a vehicle/trailer combination that weighs no more than 6,750kg.